List of Shakespearean settings: Settings by scene

 This table lists each scene in the 38 plays covered by this article, and gives its location.
 Unlike the section "More-specific settings" above, the "specific setting" column does include the homes of particular characters, and generic non-geographical settings such as "market-place".
 Where the location is not specified in Shakespeare's text, the table will say "Not specified" but, where relevant, its footnote will mention the settings suggested by scholars or by Shakespeare's sources.
-The table acknowledges that all of the plays are set in a patriarchy, so, for example, lists "Baptista's home", not "Katherina's home" or "Bianca's home", even though all three characters live there at the outset.

-The early texts of neither Henry IV, Part 1 nor As You Like It contain any indications of their scenes' locations in their stage directions.
-In the public theatres between 1592 and 1607, continuous flow, rather than act intervals, was the performance practice.
+Although locations were, until recently, routinely provided for each scene by Shakespeare's editors, reflecting the pictorial and realistic sets of 18th to 20th century theatre practice, performances in Shakespeare's own time happened on bare, non-localized stages.
+For examples, the early texts of neither Henry IV, Part 1 nor As You Like It contain any indications of their scenes' locations in their stage directions.
 Michael Hattaway says "1 Henry VI was written for and, in my opinion, demands to be acted upon a stage which makes no attempt to create scenic illusion."